l0re/tiny-staq/README.rst

 --------

 **tiny-staq** is a software stack for post-processing in quantum key distribution (QKD).
-This python implementation is intended for educational purposes and comes without warranty!
+This python implementation is intended for educational purposes only and comes without any warranty!
 If you need a production ready fast and high quality software stack, please download `ait-stack`_ and optionally ask for professional support.